Downspout diverters make it incredibly simple to get started with rainwater harvesting.

 However, the diverter does have one other nice feature: its outlet is a standard garden hose connection.
 This is great if your rain barrels are far from the downspout.

 Unfortunately, as with the Fiskars, the diverter sits over the downspout rather than inside it, meaning leaks can occur.
-Still, it does its job well and is a good pick if you don’t want to bother adding a hose adapter to an outlet.
+Still, it works well and is a good pick if you don’t want to bother adding a hose adapter to an outlet.

 - Has filter